Delilah Montoya: Art

 Further, Montoya's series, titled Sacred Heart, explores the intersection between symbolism of the Sacred Heart through Catholicism with the idea of Yolteotl, meaning "heart of God" in Nahuatl.
 She does so by interpreting what the meaning the Sacred Heat means to members of the Albuquerque, New Mexico in the context of their everyday life.
 Montoya's photograph series of the Sacred Heart replicates historical casta paintings, which often depicted the social hierarchy between the Spanish, mestizos, indigenous, and African descendants during colonial times.
 Montoyas' series focuses on the importance of community and family units as she aims at reimagining what the idea of family means.
 Examples of her Sacred Heart photograph series include Los Jovenes, an image portraying Chicanx youth and their barrio ties, La Genizara, an image portraying a mestiza girl in traditional indigenous clothing with Catholic symbols around here, and La Melinche, a depiction of an indigenous child stripped away from her innocence and Hernán Cortés' bride.

 Notable group exhibitions include Chicano Art: Resistance and Affirmation, From the West :Chicano Narrative Photography, Arte Latino: Treasures from the Smithsonian American Art Museum and Common Ground: Discovering Community in 150 Years of Art.

 Another notable exhibition and book is, Women Boxers: The New Warriors (2006) which challenges traditional gender roles by depicting female professional boxers.
 A portrait photograph in Women Boxers titled “Terri ‘Lil Loca’ Lynn Cruz,” depicts Terri Lynn Cruz with her arms crossed revealing her tattoos standing in front of the Sky Ute Casino in Colorado.
 Cruz is depicted as a female hero in the portrait in defiance against the oppression of women in society.
 In Women Boxers, Montoya depicts the multifaceted nature of her female subjects.

-Delilah Montoya's photographic expression of colonialism, religion, and the sport of boxing is intricately linked to her identity as a Chicana woman, a perspective that underscores her navigation of the gendered aspects of spatial dynamics.